misarip/Mish_Portfolio/Assignment3.md

 -	Fear of failure among students in Pakistan based on the reason behind their career choices.
 (How did students choose their career paths and what choices made them fear academic failure?)
 -	Students feel pressurized in choosing a career path when they focus on what factors in career decision making process?
 -	What Gender Feels More Assured in Their Career Choices?

+VISUALIZATION 1 :
  ![greenpurple.png](ASGN3/greenpurple.png)

+VISUALIZATION 2 :
  ![blueorange.png](ASGN3/blueorange.png)

+VISUALIZATION 3 :
  ![pies.png](ASGN3/pies.png)

-Feedback received on the above initial charts from peers –
+## TESTING THE SOLUTION

+Approach:
+-	Showed the original data visualizations and explained the creator’s intented meaning and purpose for it.
+-	Presented my thoughts on them and sketches explaining what I was trying to do with my redesigns.
+-	Questions that were asked to the peer reviewers - What's the first thought you develop as you look at the graphic?
+  Is the narrative apparent?
+  What do you like/dislike?
+  How is it helping you understand and where is it creating misinformation?

+Peer Review Feedback 1:
+-	Like how you are overlapping two charts to create more insightful information.
--	The first and the second graphs, now that the data is combined from original, do have multiple stories to tell.
+-	The first and the second graphs, now that the data is combined from original, have multiple stories to tell.
 Which story am I trying to tell?
+Right now, there could be multiple as in people who pursue career mostly fear academic failure or it can also be people who seek professional counseling do not fear academic failure.
+Highlight one aspect of it.
 Try to narrow down and focus on one thing – go one level deeper in terms of story building.

+Peer Review Feedback 2:
 - For the first two, perhaps, the bar graphs could be placed next to each other to simplify the visual.
 - The second pie chart – though it gives a useful information – is it needed as a visualization?
-If the information can be communicated through statement in simple manner – why not just use that ?
+If the information can be communicated through statement in simple manner – why not just use that?
 For example, x% of men feel more confident in their career choices in comparison to only y% female.
--	The legends and labels could be made better. (at this point they were just placeholders).
+- The legends and labels could be made better; they are confusing are right now.
+What does Count of Student Responses data mean – can we just say Number of students? (at this point they were just placeholders).

-## Final Design
+- Colors are very overwhelming – do we need these many colors?

+Action steps from the feedback received -
+- Find an even more focused story, perhaps, and reflect that in the headline.
+- Simply the use of colors.
+- Question whether a visualization is needed to communicate the information.
+- Make sure labels are to the point and clear.

+## BUILDING THE SOLUTION

 <iframe title="Report Section" width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiMjQzNmUwZWYtYmQyNS00Yjk4LWI0OWUtZmQ3ZGUxZGE3OTU4IiwidCI6ImUzNmVlMzhmLTkxYjgtNGRjYS05YjEzLWNhYTUzNjBjOTcxNCIsImMiOjF9" frameborder="0" allowFullScreen="true"></iframe>